c. 1893 book on Milwaukee merchants

 Also, gentlemen, it is important to note that men in the 1920s and the 1930s wore their ties very short compared to modern standards.
 Typically it would have been proper to wear a vest or keep your coat buttoned over your tie, but the ends of the tie would barely reach the top of your pants.

-Well, gentlemen, I hope this gives you a better idea on what tie you should wear to our Bootlegger’s Bash on the 24th!
-Don’t forget to RSVP!
+Well, gentlemen, I hope this gives you a better idea on what tie you should wear to our Bootlegger’s Bash Event!

 By Kayla Sutherland